 - Lowering homocysteine

-Black cumin extract also restored antioxidant enzymes (in red blood cells) in mice with malaria, helping to clear the parasite infection (R).
-The oil neutralized harmful Reactive Oxygen Species (ROS) and brain injury in mice (R).
+There are a couple of other animal studies we can’t draw any conclusions from.
+In one, black seed extract restored antioxidant enzymes (in red blood cells) in mice with malaria, which helped clear the parasite infection.
+In another study, the oil neutralized harmful Reactive Oxygen Species (ROS) and brain injury in mice [62, 57].

 The exact benefits of its antioxidant activity in humans still remain to be researched.